Jay-Idrees/FullStack-Fitness-Tracker/README.md

 - Using HTML, CSS for Front-End design

+- Deploying apps on Heroku

 - Using Node.JS for generating a high quality readme file

 ## Key files in the repository

-server.js
+server.js <br />
-Files in the models, routes and public folders
+Files in the models, routes anGird public folders

 ## Installation